Alan Isaac

-Alan Raymond Isaac CNZM (born 20 January 1952) is a New Zealand businessman, cricket administrator and former player.
+Alan Raymond Isaac CNZM (born 20 January 1952) is a New Zealand businessman, cricket administrator, and former player.

 Early life and education

 Born in Wellington on 20 January 1952, Isaac was educated at Onslow College and Victoria University of Wellington.
 He graduated with a Bachelor of Commerce and Administration from Victoria in 1974.

 Cricket

-A left-handed batsman, Isaac represented Wellington at age-group level, and captained the Wellington second team for three years.
+A left-handed batsman, Isaac represented Wellington at the age-group level and captained the Wellington second team for three years.
 However, it has been as a cricket administrator that he has gained prominence.
 He became president of New Zealand Cricket in 2008, and succeeded Sharad Pawar, former president of the Board of Control for Cricket in India, as president of the International Cricket Council in 2012.

 Business career

-Isaac had a 35-year career with KPMG in New Zealand. with roles including managing partner, chairman and chief executive officer.
+Isaac had a 35-year career with KPMG in New Zealand, with roles including managing partner, chairman, and chief executive officer.
 He holds directorships with a range of companies, including Skellerup Holdings, Opus International Consultants, and Oceania Healthcare, and is a trustee of the New Zealand Community Trust and the New Zealand Red Cross Foundation.